heroku/node-heroku-client/docs/addOnService.md

 # addon-service

 Add-on services represent add-ons that may be provisioned for apps.
+Endpoints under add-on services can be accessed without authentication.

 ## Actions